atrettel/rkv/README.md

       satisfy it, list all of them on a single line each, akin to the `rkv find` command.

-- `rkv add CITATION_KEY DOC_TYPE [LANG_CODE] -- option1:"field1" ...`
+- `rkv add CITATION_KEY [type:DOC_TYPE] [language:LANG_CODE] [option1:"field1"]
+  ...`

     - Add information to the database about a particular document.
-If the language code is unspecified, use the default language.
-If the language code is specified and differs from the previously entered language for the document, this command adds fields in that language in addition to the previous fields in the previous language.
+Any additional options past the document type and language are parsed using the `modify` commands.
+If the document type or language codes are unspecified, it uses the defaults.

-- `rkv modify CITATION_KEY [LANG_CODE] -- option1:"field1" ...`
+- `rkv modify CITATION_KEY [language:LANG_CODE] [option1:"field1"] ...`

     - Modify existing information on a document.

-    - Use the same method as `rkv add` but with a different SQL query.
+Specifying a language code other than the one used to add the document adds additional fields in that language to the database.

 - `rkv rm CITATION KEY`